plasne/openid-connect/implementation.md

 -   app:auth:env:JWT_MAX_DURATION (default: 10080) - You can specify a number of minutes that determines the maximum time for an session_token is allowed to exist (including reissue).
 It defaults to 7 days (10080 minutes).
 You may also specify 0 to allow the token to be reissued forever.

--   app:auth:env:PRIVATE_KEY - Rather than store the base64-encoded PFX file in the Key Vault, it is possible to specify PRIVATE_KEY as an environment variable instead.
-Generally, you should store this in the Key Vault.
+-   app:auth:env:PRIVATE_KEY - This is the key that will be used to sign the JWTs issued by the auth service.
+This commonly will be a URL to a secret in the Key Vault.

--   app:auth:env:PRIVATE_KEY_PASSWORD - Rather than store the PFX password in the Key Vault, it is possible to specify PRIVATE_KEY_PASSWORD as an environment variable instead.
-Generally, you should store this in the Key Vault.
+-   app:auth:env:PRIVATE_KEY_PASSWORD - The private key is in PFX format, which requires a password for export.
+This allows you to specify the password you used when creating the PFX.
+This commonly will be a URL to a secret in the Key Vault.

 -   app:auth:env:PUBLIC_CERT_index (0, 1, 2, 3) - Rather than store the public certificates in the Key Vault, it is possible to specify PUBLIC_CERT_0, PUBLIC_CERT_1, PUBLIC_CERT_2, and/or PUBLIC_CERT_3 as environment variables instead.
-Generally, you should store these in the Key Vault.
+These commonly will be URLs to secrets in the Key Vault.

 -   app:api:env:WELL_KNOWN_CONFIG_URL (default: derived from SERVER_HOST_URL) - This is the URL of the auth/.well-known/openid-configuration endpoint.